-6. PAETEC Services Configuration
+6. MTS Allstream Services Configuration

-To use the PAETEC Dynamic IP SIP Trunk Service, a customer must request service from PAETEC using their sales processes.
-The process can be started by contacting PAETEC via the corporate web site at http://www.paetec.com/about-us/contact-us/request-more-info and requesting information via the online sales links or telephone numbers.
+To use the MTS Allstream SIP Trunk Service, a customer must request service from MTS Allstream using their sales processes.
+The process can be started by contacting MTS Allstream via the corporate web site at www.allstream.com and requesting information via the online sales links or telephone numbers.

-During the signup process, PAETEC will require that the customer provide the public IP address used to reach the SIP Enablement Services server.
-PAETEC provided the following information for the compliance testing: IP address of the PAETEC SIP proxy/SBC, and Direct Inward Dialed (DID) numbers.
-This information was used to complete the Communication Manager and SIP Enablement Services configuration discussed in the previous sections.
+During the signup process, MTS Allstream will require that the customer provide the public IP address used to reach the SIP Enablement Services server.
+MTS Allstream will provide the IP address of the MTS Allstream SIP proxy/SBC, and Direct Inward Dialed (DID) numbers assigned to the enterprise.
+This information is used to complete the Communication Manager and SIP Enablement Services configuration discussed in the previous sections.